Contrast-Security-OSS/docs/content/installation/python/PythonInstall.md

 To install the Contrast agent into your Python application, you must complete the following steps.

-1. Add the <i>contrast-python-agent-[version].tar.gz</i> to the application's <i>requirements.txt</i>.
+* Add the <i>contrast-python-agent-[version].tar.gz</i> to the application's <i>requirements.txt</i>.
 (This is outlined in the <b>Setup</b> section below.)
-2. Add the *contrast_security.yaml* file to the application's working directory.
+* Add the *contrast_security.yaml* file to the application's working directory.
 (This is outlined in the **Configuration** section below.)

-3. (*Optional*) Start a standalone instance of the Contrast Service.
+You may also start a standalone instance of the Contrast Service.
 By default, the service is started automatically by the agent when your application starts.
 For more details on running the standalone service, see the [Contrast Service documentation](installation-service.html#service-overview).

+See [Supported Technologies](installation-python.html#python-supported) for more requirements.

 ## Setup

 The <i>contrast-python-agent-[version].tar.gz</i> is a Python package that can be installed using `pip`.

-### Requirements

-Starting with version 2.3.0 of the agent, the package installation step requires the compilation of C extensions.
-This process is automatic, but it requires certain software to be installed in the target environment.

-* At a minimum, `gcc`, `make`, `automake` and `autoconf` are required.
-Please note that the package names may be different on different platforms.
-It may be useful to install your platform's equivalent of `build-essential`.
-* On some lightweight platforms it may be necessary to install system headers.

 ### Contrast as a Python Package

-To use Contrast, add this line to your application's `requirements.txt` (usually found at the top level of the application source tree) after downloading the agent:
+To use Contrast, add the following line to your application's *requirements.txt* (usually found at the top level of the application source tree) after downloading the agent:

 ``` python
 ./path/to/contrast-python-agent-[version].tar.gz
 ```

-After editing the *requirements.txt* you can install normally with:
+After editing the *requirements.txt*, you can install normally:

 ``` bash
 pip install -r requirements.txt